Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 By doing this, you can start to retrain your subconscious mind so that your first reaction to life events becomes your affirmations, not negative thoughts.

-This can take time because your mind has been programmed a certain way for a long time.
+This can take time because your mind has been programmed in a certain way for a long time.

 If you do this you will notice that at the beginning when you first start telling yourself the affirmation and goals your mind will want to combat the positive attitude with negative thoughts.